How Does Exercise Improve your Psychological Life?

 Doing exercise maintains the cells in your body

 Okay, so your mind seems a bit abstract.
 It’s the orchestra conductor that a lot of people think of as separate from our bodies.
 As if it weren’t actually part of the same biological system.
-People also talk about physical and mental tiredness, as if they were two entirely different things.
+P eople also talk about physical and mental tiredness, as if they were two entirely different things.
 But, that’s just not true.

-When you do exercise something really strange happens: the cells in your body oxygenate.
-When you exercise it’s like you’re airing your body, just like you do with your house.
-Of course doing this during the summer is easy.
+Of course, doing this during the summer is easy.
 But in the winter it’s a whole other ball game.
 You don’t exactly have fun when the currents of cold air move through the living room and bedrooms.
-But how do you feel afterwards?
+But how do you feel afterward?
 Much better, right?

 There are days when your body seems like it loves the feeling of your motor (heart) picking up speed and other days when it’s totally lazy.
 But how do you feel after exercise?
 Much better, right?